 A STA that operates in the 6 GHz band and transmits multiple frames shall follow the rules defined in 10.22.2.7 with the exceptions listed below.

-In a TXOP that includes no non-HT duplicate PPDUs and at least one HE PPDU whose TXOP field in HE-SIG-A is not set to UNSPECIFIED, the TXOP holder shall set the TXVECTOR parameter CH_BANDWIDTH of a non-initial PPDU that is sent after the first HE PPDU whose TXOP field in HE-SIG-A is not set to UNSPECIFIED as follows:
+In a TXOP that includes no non-HT duplicate PPDUs, if the TXOP is protected by the TXOP field of the firstHE PPDU of the TXOP, i.e.the TXOP field in HE-SIG-A of the HE PPDU is not set to UNSPECIFIED, the TXOP holder shall set the TXVECTOR parameter CH_BANDWIDTH of the remaining PPDUs in the TXOP as follows: (#21289)

 To be the same or narrower than the CH_BANDWIDTH parameter in TXVECTOR of the first HE PPDU whose TXOP field in HE-SIG-A is not set to UNSPECIFIED in the same TXOP.

+NOTE----Frame exchanges in a TXOP that is protected by RTS/CTS follow the rules in 10.24.2.8 (Multiple frame transmission in an EDCA TXOP) (#21289)

 Additionally, if the first HE PPDU whose TXOP field in HE-SIG-A is not set to UNSPECIFIED is a DL HE MU PPDU with preamble puncture, then the TXOP holder shall use the 20 MHz channels for the non-initial PPDU that are within the set of 20 MHz channels where pre-HE modulated fields of the first HE PPDU whose TXOP field in HE-SIG-A is not set to UNSPECIFIED are located.

 Within an obtained TXOP that does not include HE PPDUs whose TXOP field in HE-SIG-A is not UNSPECIFIED nor non-HT duplicate PPDUs, the TXOP holder shall set the TXVECTOR parameter CH_BANDWIDTH of a non-initial PPDU to be the equal to or less than the TXVECTOR parameter CH_BANDWIDTH of the preceding PPDU that was transmitted in the same TXOP, subject to the following constraints: